Last updated: May 2026

 • Rise ID: a reusable on-chain identity for workers, so KYC does not have to be repeated for every engagement on the blockchain.

-• Security & Compliance: SOC 2 certification, GDPR compliance, MFA, high-level encryption, and Money Service Business registrations with FinCEN.
+• Security & Compliance: SOC 2 Type II certification, GDPR compliance, MFA, high-level encryption, and Money Service Business registration with FinCEN.

 Unlike most payroll competitors, Rise treats identity, security, and payments as one system, which is critical when USDT and other crypto assets are involved.